arkfil/Gramy/README.md

 # BeHealthy app
-BeHealthy is a hybrid mobile app that helps users to take care of their health and be healthy.
+BeHealthy is a hybrid mobile application  that helps users to take care of their health and be healthy.
 ## Features:
   - Track your health routine: whether it symptoms, illness, pressure or pulse, you can track it all with our intuitive interface
   - Compare yourself to others: charts that help you to know how you stand out from the crowd